mikitsu/buchschloss/doc/api.rst

   borrow books to People, create new Books and, in general, change stuff
 - Script: a Lua script with special permissions and its code

-.. [#borrow-in-book] The current Borrow instance is actually a property
+.. [#borrow-in-book] Actually, the current Borrow instance is available,
-    which executes a query, but you can pretend it is stored.
+    but you can access the Person via ``.borrow.person``

 .. note::